 Are patients (and HCPs) kept informed?
 Healthcare Information and Management Systems Society (HIMMS) recommends that digital patient engagement platforms feature capabilities that deploy regular communications to bridge knowledge gaps.
 Providing greater transparency – in real time – around out-of-pocket costs, financial assistance, PA status, and prescription and refill status results in better decision-making, higher satisfaction, less prescription abandonment, improved adherence, and better outcomes.

 Patient services can reduce the patient’s disease burden and improve their experience.
 For companies that market a specialty therapy, the dilemma should not be whether to offer these services but determining if their commercialization partner delivers a solution that meets today’s consumer and provider expectations.
 Download our whitepaper to learn more about transforming your brand’s performance with a modern patient access experience.

-Rick Salazar is a VP Of Business Development at Phil.
-He is a senior patient services and distribution leader with expertise helping patients, providers and manufacturers overcome barriers to access and and use via a technology driven platform supporting both buy and bill and pharmacy benefit drugs.
+Rick is a senior patient services and distribution leader with expertise helping patients, providers and manufacturers overcome barriers to access and and use via a technology driven platform supporting both buy and bill and pharmacy benefit drugs.

 Our consultants will work with you to analyze your current channel strategy and make recommendations for how to improve patient access and increase the percentage of scripts getting covered by insurance.